 Blue Glasses, Feeding Tubes and Other Wacky Weight Loss Ideas

 Losing weight is hard.
 That's why there are so many diet scams that claim to make it easy.
-They start out with the reasonable sounding "hook" and then reel you in.
+They start with the reasonable-sounding "hook" and then reel you in.
 For example, Blue Diet Glasses.

 Blue Diet Glasses

 A Japanese company called Yumetai makes blue-tinted glasses that are sold as appetite suppressants.
 Supposedly when we see blue food, we think it's spoiled and unsafe to eat.
 The color blue also calms the brain's appetite center.
 The theory is, that when you put on a pair of blue glasses, the visual signal of seeing food as rotten, and the calming effect to your appetite, will make you eat less and lose weight.